MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 - Don't see your custom tables?
 You must enable change tracking in them.
 More information: [Enable row version change tracking for tables](/dynamics365/fin-ops-core/dev-itpro/data-entities/rowversion-change-track#enable-row-version-change-tracking-for-tables).
 - You can select a maximum of 1,000 tables in an Azure Synapse Link profile.
 To enable more tables, create another Azure Synapse Link profile.
 - If the table selected contains data columns that are secured via **AOS Authorization**, those columns are ignored and the exported data doesn't contain the column.
 For example in a custom table named *CustTable*, the column *TaxLicenseNum* has the metadata property **AOS Authorization** set to **Yes**.
 This column is ignored when *CustTable* data is exported with Azure Synapse Link.
-- Tables secured with Finance and Operations security policies
+- Tables secured with Finance and Operations security policies.
 - If the table selected contains data columns that are of **Array** type, those columns are ignored and the exported data doesn't contain the column.
 For example, in a custom table named *WHSInventTable*, columns **FilterCode** and **FilterGroup** are of type array.
 These columns aren't exported with Azure Synapse Link.
-- In case of Finance and Operations Tables that exhibit (valid time stamp behavior)[https://learn.microsoft.com/dynamicsax-2012/developer/valid-time-state-tables-and-date-effective-data], only the data rows that are currently valid are exported with Synapse Link.
-For example, **ExchangeRate** table contains both current and previous exchange rates.
-Only currently valid exchange rates are exported in Synapse Link.
-As a workaround, until this issue is fixed, you can use an entity such as ExchangeRateBIEntity.
+- In case of finance and operations app tables that exhibit [valid time stamp behavior](/dynamicsax-2012/developer/valid-time-state-tables-and-date-effective-data), only the data rows that are currently valid are exported with Azure Synapse Link.
+For example, the **ExchangeRate** table contains both current and previous exchange rates.
+Only currently valid exchange rates are exported in Azure Synapse Link.
+As a workaround, until this issue is fixed, you can use a table such as ExchangeRateBIEntity.
-- When a Finance and Operations table added to Synapse Link is secured via (extensible data security policies)[https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/sysadmin/extensible-data-security-policies ] the system may not export data.
+- When a finance and operations table added to Azure Synapse Link is secured via [extensible data security policies](/dynamics365/fin-ops-core/dev-itpro/sysadmin/extensible-data-security-policies) the system might not export data.

 ## Access incremental data changes from finance and operations

 To load incremental data changes from finance and operations into your own downstream data warehouse, create an Azure Synapse Link profile that provides only incremental data.
 Azure Synapse Link provides an initial export of all data rows and then provides you with access to data that changed periodically.
 The data is provided in CSV files stored in time stamped folders and you can easily consume the data using Azure Data factory or other data tools.
 More information:  [Azure Synapse Link - incremental update](azure-synapse-link-incremental.md)

-To create a Azure Synapse Link profile with incremental data:
+To create an Azure Synapse Link profile with incremental data:

 1. Sign in to Power Apps and select the environment you want.
 1. On the left navigation pane, select **Azure Synapse Link**.